lebaston100/OBSliveTally/README.md

 - Click on the "Connect to OBS" button
 - If the connection to the obs machine was successful, a list of buttons will show up with all your scenes and sources from obs and another button on top called "Stream Status"
 - As soon as you click the "Connect to OBS" button, the IP address entered will be saved on the device with the localStorage API if available.
 If you then reload the page on the device it will auto-fill the IP field with the saved value so you don't have to re-enter it every time.
-- If you want the page to automatically connect to obs without making any default selection then edit the file with a text editor and set "autoConnect" in line 9 from "false" to "true".

 ### Show Stream Status
 - Click the "Stream Status" button